kai0722/iac-typst-template/template/main.typ

   caption: [Mirror‑satellite section of the optical experiment system], ) <fig:testbed-around-mirror>

-The system specifications are summarized in @tab:experimant-condition.
+The system specifications are summarized in @tab:experiment-condition.
 Due to construction constraints, the number of mirrors and other parameters differ from FFSAT, but they suffice to verify the effectiveness of ESI optimization.

 #figure(
   table(